SEP, MSW, LICSW she/her

 In my free time, I engage in mindful exercise, yoga and meditation; I goof around with my kids, occasionally travel for fun, and attempt various unskilled yet joyful creative pursuits.
 If you ask me if I'm a cat or a dog person, I'll say: actually, I'm a plant person🌿.

 I am committed to working cross culturally in an ethical and client-centered way.
-In my 20s, I was a Peace Corps volunteer in rural El Salvador and continued to work with immigrant and refugee groups in the US for several years.
-I developed a special interest in 1st and 2nd generation identities and navigating multiple cultural backgrounds.
-Born of European-American lineage, with a great degree of rupture to my own ancestry, I try to do my own work.
-I believe it is my responsibility to identify, challenge, and change the values, structures and behaviors that perpetuate structural racism and colonialist practices within me and around me.
-For me, this is ongoing, daily, reflective, active, living practice.
+Born of European-American lineage with a great degree of rupture to my own ancestry, I try to do my own work.
+I believe it is my responsibility to identify, challenge, and change the values, structures and behaviors that perpetuate structural racism and colonialist practices within me.

 My style is warm and relational, direct yet kind, and curious.
-I'm not all that interested in pathology or diagnoses.
 I try to understand how things came to be and how things could get better.
-I'm happy to answer questions so you can see if we're a good fit.

 I am not a relationship, couples, or family therapist, and am no longer providing therapy in Spanish.